-The appropriated budget is adopted at the activity level.
-The Planning Commission Board exercises budgetary control over expenditures.

-Encumbrance accounting, under which purchase orders, contracts and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation, is not employed by the Planning Commission because it is not, at present, considered necessary to assure effective budgetary control or to facilitate effective cash planning and control.
+- Formal budgetary integration is employed as a management control device during the year for all governmental fund types. - Budgets for the General Fund are adopted on a basis consistent with generally accepted accounting principles (GAAP).
+All appropriations lapse at year end.
+Budgeted amounts are as originally adopted, or as amended by the Planning Commission Board from time to time throughout the year. - Encumbrance accounting, under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation, is not employed by the Planning Commission because it is not, at present, considered necessary to assure effective budgetary control or to facilitate effective cash planning and control.